-In 1997 after a year of further training at the prestigious Geneva Ballet Junior under the direction of Beatriz Conseulo, Simon moved to New York where he was engaged as a dancer with The Joffery II Concert Dancers and as a dancer with America singer and musician Al Jarreau.
+In 1997 after a year of further training at the prestigious Geneva Ballet Junior under the direction of Beatriz Conseulo, Simon moved to New York where he was engaged with The former Joffery II Concert Dancers directed by and as a dancer with America singer and musician Al Jarreau.
 In the USA he performed in new versions of Nutcracker and Coppelia with The Los Angeles Classical Ballet and Connecticut Ballet

 In 2004 he met French composer An Ton-That and formed SWATT collective in Paris France.
 Together with American dancer Kristina Berger and former 70’s fashion model Karen Isgrig (AKA The Lost Star) they created original dance performances, Parisienne art salon parties and theatrical concert productions in Paris, Zurich and Taipei.
 It was at this time Simon began exploring mixing different artforms together with a collective of artists.

-2007 – 2009 he became a resident artist at Taipei Artist Village in Taiwan, Simon directed and produced multi-media arts events with local artists and choreographed short dance films with Wander Woman & On the Wire (FIVU Festival Internacional de Videodanza del Uruguay and Urban Nomad Filmfest, Taipei).
+2007 – 2009 he became a resident artist at Taipei Artist Village in Taiwan, Simon directed and produced multi-media arts events and short films.
+He collaborated with British film maker Chris Churcher and was funded through the UK Arts Council to produce short films Wander Woman & On the Wire (FIVU Festival Internacional de Videodanza del Uruguay and Urban Nomad Filmfest, Taipei).
 In Taipei he was invited to teach dance at Taiwan’s National University for the Arts (TNUA) and choreographed for dance companies all around Taiwan.

 In 2009 Simon was invited to choreograph a dance piece for UK break dance champions Bad Taste Cru.
-The work ImreadywhenUR which was presented at The Place Theatre in London was then later invited to be performed at Royal Opera House, Covent Garden London.
+The work imreadywhenyouare which was first show at The Place Theatre in London and then later by invitation at Royal Opera House, Covent Garden London.

 Simon was drawn to Berlin in 2013.
 At the time Berlin seemed like an affordable place to experiment with new creative ideas.
 Soon after arriving in Berlin he founded a language exchange event Speak Easy located at Sally Bowles events bar.
 The event was created for people from around the world to meet and connect in a friendly and easy-going atmosphere.
 Tables were set up throughout the room with flags representing what languages were spoken at that table.
 Speak Easy quickly became one of the hottest networking events in town moving to a bigger venue Bar Franzotti in Kreuzberg.
 Attracting over 100 participants each week with between 10-20 different languages being spoken each night, Speak Easy ran for over 5 years developing a rich network.